electron/build-tools/README.md

 $ e build --help
 ```

-Once you have the source, the next step is to build it with `e build [target]`.
+Once you have the source, the next step is to build it with `e build --target [target]`.
 Some of the build targets you may want to build include:

 | Target        | Description                                              |